in-english-please/backend/README.md

   "exec": "npx ts-node ./src/index.ts"
 }
 ```
-6. Add the script `"start:dev": "npx nodemon"` to `package.json`
+5. Add the script `"start:dev": "npx nodemon"` to `package.json`
-7. Create the `src` folder (this is where the source code will be) and create `src/index.ts` with starter code for express (also install dev dependencies if required: `npm i --save-dev express @types/express dotenv`):
+6. Create the `src` folder (this is where the source code will be) and create `src/index.ts` with starter code for express:
 ```
-import express, { Express, Request, Response , Application } from 'express';
+import express, { Request, Response , Application } from 'express';
 import dotenv from 'dotenv';

 // if using env vars